inkarkat/git-extensions/etc/hubcheats-submodules.md

 Note: If other changes have been reintegrated between branching off and now, these now show up in the diffs as well.
 This is okay; we're already checked that there were no open reintegrations that we'd take with us.

+## peer review of integration (optional)
+`$ gh pr ready`

+## merge the superproject
+Because of the `master` branch protection, we cannot do a local merge and push master; the GitHub action must have successfully built the resulting merge commit to accept a push.
+So we need to do a local rebase / merge of `master` onto the branch, push that, wait for the action, and then can reintegrate (or push the corresponding button in GitHub; both of which should be a simple fast-forward).
+`$ git ofetch`
+0) submodule branch(es) have just been fast-forwarded `$ hub ffintegratetom`
+a) single commit and then only amends to short-lived feature:
+   `$ hub ffintegratetom --push-branch --rebase-single`
+b) separate superproject commits and/or maintain history of how the feature
+   grew: `$ hub ffintegratetom --push-branch --no-ff`

 ## Transactional only local merges, then remote updates in bulk at the end:
 ### Prepare transaction:
 Note: Need to do a reverse integration (i.e. master to branch) because